 It is characterised by the uneven distribution and disproportionate accumulation of fat and its supporting connective tissues.

-The areas most commonly affected include the legs, arms, and buttocks, causing a disproportionate appearance compared to the other parts of the body.
+The areas most commonly affected include the legs, arms, and buttocks, causing an uneven appearance compared to the other parts of the body.

 Lipedema is classified into four stages based on the severity of symptoms and appearance and is categorised into five types according to the location of the fat deposits.